wpumacay/slides/tutorials/drl_in_a_hurry/index.md

 ## Computing V and Q

 .slide_text_content[
-*   The first one can be solved by an iterative process.
+*   We can compute *V* and *Q* by using an iterative process.
 The solutions must be fixed points of the corresponding Bellman Equations, so we can start from an estimate of the functions and iteratively improve our estimates until we converge to the fix point.
 ]

 ---